dojo/docs/util/doh.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Test fixtures can also do asynchronous tests.
 All that has to occur for the D.O.H.
-framework to recognize that a test fixture is asynchronous is that the runTest method returns a doh.Deferred.
+framework to recognize that a test fixture is asynchronous is that the runTest method returns a doh.Deferred or
+dojo.Deferred.
 See below for a fixture that operates asynchronously.

 .. js ::